M4I3X/Exile-Loottable-Helper/README.md

 ## Import Example

 The code you want to be imported need to follow an exact pattern or else the import won't work correctly.
-The only thing that can be ignored are whitespaces and the code is allowed to contain comments.
+The only thing that can be ignored are whitespaces and the code is allowed to contain comments behind the classname or groupname (as shown in the LootItemGroups example).

 **LootItemGroups Example:**
 ```